timm/shortr/etc/src/docs/sym.md

 > ***merges(`i` :SYM,`t` :tab) :tab***<br>
-Merge a list of bins (for symbolic y-values)
+Merge a list of bins (for symbolic y-values).